remidosol/nextjs-tailwindcss-scss-storybook-amplify-typescript-boilerplate/README.md

 > AWS Amplify helps front-end web and mobile developers build apps faster.
 It consists of a development framework and a web hosting service to build and deploy secure and scalable mobile and web applications powered by AWS.

-With AWS Amplify, you are able to solve authentication/social authentication issues very easily.

-The app that you built with AWS Amplify is also a serverless app that uses some services such as AWS AppSync(contains GraphQL schemas etc.), AWS Cognito User Pools, AWS Lambda Functions etc.
+The app that you built with AWS Amplify is also a serverless app that uses some services such as AWS AppSync(contains GraphQL schemas etc.), AWS Cognito User Pools, AWS Lambda Functions, AWS DynamoDB etc.

 TailwindCSS configuration have been done in the files that are [`tailwind.config.js`](tailwind.config.js), [`postcss.config.js`](postcss.config.js), [`.storybook/main.js`](./.storybook/main.js), [`.storybook/preview.js`](./.storybook/preview.js) for using TailwindCSS via SCSS in Next and StoryBook files.